 Hospitals must do a much better job of incident response, including having detailed response plans and testing those plans regularly.

 Medical device manufacturers have a less than stellar history of patching identified vulnerabilities in their devices.
 These should be segmented on your network to limit traffic from that segment of the network from infecting the overall hospital network.

-Blue & Co. has an experienced cyber security team prepared to assist you with your cyber security and HIPAA compliance needs.
-If you have questions or would like to discuss, please reach out to our IT Risk & Advisory practice leader, Tom Skoog through our contact form.
+Blue & Co. has an experienced cybersecurity team prepared to assist you with your cyber security and HIPAA compliance needs.
+If you have questions or would like to discuss, please reach out to our Cybersecurity and Data Management practice leader, Tom Skoog through our contact form.